Loading...

 ForgeBox can store the binaries for your packages in the ForgeBox Cloud.
 This provides you with an easy way to store multiple versions of your package distributed across the globe.

-To utilize ForgeBox Storage, simply set forgeboxStorage
+To utilize ForgeBox Storage, simply set forgeboxStorage as the value of your package's location.

 When you publish a package, CommandBox will automatically zip up your package and send it to ForgeBox.